turingschool-examples/intro-to-CSS-transitions/README.md

 ```
 When you ran that, what did you notice?
 It didn't really look any different, did it?
 That's because `ease` is actually the default, so the the transformation shouldn't have changed.

-Let's try one that's a little more interesting! `steps` lets you assign a specific number of steps to the transition.
+That's no fun, so let's try one that's a little more interesting! `steps` lets you assign a specific number of steps to the transition.
 Let's see what that looks like:

 ```css
 .box {